 A $2 contribution is charged for drinking water during the length of your stay.

-In order to keep enough water for everybody on the island we use common showers and dry toilets, and “don’t waste a drop, water is precious” is our karmic slogan.
+In order to keep enough water for everybody on the island we use khmer style showers and dry toilets, and “don’t waste a drop, water is precious” is our karmic slogan.

-We are currently growing herbs such as basil, mint, aloe, rosemary and lemongrass.
-And trying our best with cucumbers, pumpkins, tomatoes, zucchinis, corn, bell peppers, marigolds, and pineapples.
-Our new favorite is the sun-dried tomatoes, which are absolutely delicious in the bruschetta.
-Cruising around the island you may find wild cashew nuts, mango trees and coconut trees producing delicious fruits, papaya trees reaching high out from the ground, and small leaves, which are used in traditional Khmer cooking and are specifically delicious with Amok (fish).
+We are currently growing pineapples, lemon trees, chillies and herbs such as basil, mint, coriander and lemongrass.
+And trying our best with vegetables.
+Our new favorite is the sun-dried organic mangoes from koh totang and sun-dried tomatoes, which are absolutely delicious in the bruschetta.
+Cruising around the island you may find wild cashew nuts, mango trees and coconut trees producing delicious fruits, papaya trees reaching high out from the ground, and small leaves, which are used in traditional Khmer cooking and are specifically delicious with Mitjou Krueng (khmer curry).

 Chickens everywhere… although they are almost impossible to count as they scurry down the path and into the bush.
-It seems that each week, a mother is found running around with a half dozen bald babies following behind.
-Someday we will figure out how to get their eggs for breakfast, while hopefully slowing down their reproduction rate… but OM (our resident Khmer grandmother next store) tells us we will never be able to eat their eggs.
-We are up for the challenge!
-Until then, we are happy to have the wandering chirping and clucking fill the air (not to mention chickens are a great natural pesticide for termites, centipedes and scorpions… so we can walk barefoot without worry, and sleep a little more sound).
+It seems that each week, a mother is found running around with a half dozen fluffy yellow balls babies following behind.
+Sometime we are lucky and find their secret place therefore, happy to get daily fresh organic eggs for breakfast !
+Until then, we are happy to have the wandering chirping and clucking fill the air (not to mention chickens are a great natural pesticide for various insects).